Officials: Barge might be placed in Bayou Chene

 Lower St. Martin Parish has already been especially hard hit by backwater flooding of streets and some homes because of high water on the Atchafalaya River.

-State Rep. Beryl Amedee, R-Houma, posted on her Facebook page Wednesday evening that received word that a barge will be placed in Bayou Chene as soon as possible, and Morganza will be opened in 12-15 days.
+State Rep. Beryl Amedee, R-Houma, posted on her Facebook page Wednesday evening that she received word that a barge will be placed in Bayou Chene as soon as possible, and Morganza will be opened in 12 to 15 days.
 However, she said the plans were tentative because she had yet to discuss the matter with the U.S. Army Corps of Engineers, Governor's Office of Homeland Security and Emergency Preparedness or the Louisiana Coastal Protection and Restoration Authority.

 St. Mary Levee District Executive Director Tim Matte said officials received information about 5 p.m.
 Wednesday that there's probably going to be a need to operate Morganza.
 Therefore, that operation will change the projected water levels in the Morgan City area.

 GOHSEP was organizing a call to discuss potentially closing Bayou Chene with an emergency structure, Matte said.
-Matte expected officials to formulate a plan of action Thursday.
+Matte expected officials to develop a plan of action Thursday.

+If the Morganza is opened, this would be just the third time it's been operated, the other times being in 1973 and 2011.
+An emergency flood protection structure was previously placed in Bayou Chene during 1973, 2011 and 2016, when initial projections showed operating Morganza would be necessary.

+An $80 million project to install a permanent floodgate on Bayou Chene is in the works, but construction has not yet started.
+Officials anticipate that permanent structure could be operational by summer of 2021.